kbeduhn/static_site_generator/README.md

 # Static Site Generator Project
-Built a static site generator that creates HTML pages from content files.
+I built a static site generator that creates HTML pages from content files.

 Please note: "static site" means that the final site is files (i.e., HTML, CSS, images, and perhaps JS).
 There is no backend server generating pages on request.